alexfigliolia/galena/README.md

       return;
     }
     // If the length of user connections has changed, let's validate that
-    // the new connection is in fact a string. const newConnection = connectedUsers[connectedUsers.length - 1];
+    // the new connection is, in fact, a string. const newConnection = connectedUsers[connectedUsers.length - 1];
     if(typeof newConnection !== "string") {
       // If we find anything other than a string, let's log or throw an error